About the Office

 In addition to higher education experience, Hunt has more than 20 years’ experience working in professional television and radio broadcasting.
 While at PBS member station WMHT Educational Telecommunications, she held a number of positions, including director of community and educational partnerships, writer/producer, and director of RISE, WMHT's 24-hour radio information service.

 A New York State Broadcasters Award winner for her promotion and branding efforts, Hunt is also the recipient of multiple awards from the SUNY Council for University Advancement (SUNYCUAD) for her work on publications and special events.

 She has previously served on the boards of SUNYCUAD, the Public Relations Society of America Capital Region Chapter, the Women’s Press Club of New York State and the Capital Region Chapter of the American Marketing Association.
-Hunt received her bachelor’s degree from Russell Sage College in Troy, NY.
+Hunt received a Master of Arts in Communication from the University at Albany and a Bachelor of Science in Business from Russell Sage College.